oracle/graal/truffle/docs/OnStackReplacement.md

 Unlike with AST interpreters, loops in a bytecode interpreter are often unstructured (and implicit).
 Though bytecode languages do not have structured loops, backward jumps in the code ("back-edges") tend to be a good proxy for loop iterations.
-Thus, Truffle's bytecode OSR is designed around back-edges and the destination of those edges (which generally correspond to loop headers).
+Thus, Truffle's bytecode OSR is designed around back-edges and the destination of those edges (which often correspond to loop headers).

 To make use of Truffle's bytecode OSR, a language's dispatch node should implement the `BytecodeOSRNode` interface.
-This interface requires three method implementations:
+This interface requires (at minimum) three method implementations:

-- `executeOSR(osrFrame, parentFrame, target)`: This method dispatches execution to the given `target` (i.e., bytecode index).
-It also handles any necessary state transfers between the frames before and after OSR (the `BytecodeOSRNode.doOSRFrameTransfer(osrNode, source, target)` helper can be used here).
+- `executeOSR(osrFrame, target)`: This method dispatches execution to the given `target` (i.e., bytecode index) using `osrFrame` as the current state.
 - `getOSRMetadata()` and `setOSRMetadata(osrMetadata)`: These methods proxy accesses to a field declared on the class.
 The runtime will use these accessors to maintain state related to OSR compilation (e.g., back-edge counts).
 The field should be annotated `@CompilationFinal`.

-Optionally, the node may override `prepareOSR()`, a hook which gets invoked before compilation.
-This method is a good place to perform any necessary initialization.
-For example, if a field can only be initialized in the interpreter, `beforeOSR()` can force the initialization to avoid unnecessary deoptimizations in their OSR code.

 In the main dispatch loop, when the language hits a back-edge, it should invoke the provided `BytecodeOSRNode.reportOSRBackEdge(osrNode, parentFrame, target)` method to notify the runtime of the back-edge.
 If the runtime performs OSR compilation starting from the target of this back-edge, it will transparently invoke the compiled code and return the computed result.

-Note: Currently, Truffle only supports bytecode OSR when the `Frame` is explicitly marked non-materializable.
-This can be specified using the `FrameDescriptor(defaultValue, canMaterialize)` constructor.

 The example above can be refactored to support OSR as follows: